armadaproject/armada/docs/design/jobservice/job-service.md

 1) How often do we delete data?
    - One suggestion:  if nobody has asked for a status on any job in the jobset for x mins (x=10?)
+   - With Redis, we can set up a TTL for each key.
+   - With Relation DB, we can delete the job-set after all jobs are complete
 2) What do we need if the cache doesn't exist yet?
    - One suggestion: We make the operator tolerant to wait for the subscribe to "catch up"
    - Another suggestion: We fallback to GetJobSetEvents directly without the cache

 3) Where should we deploy this cache?
 Airflow deployment or Armada?
+  - General consensus is to deploy alongside Airflow

 4) What are the security implications of this cache?
+  - For V1, our thoughts are to ignore this.
+  - The cache will contain ID, State and potential error message for a job-set.
+  - Airflow does not support multitenancy.

 5) What database should we use?